juristr/juristr.github.com/_posts/2014-12-29-kudos-for-your-site.md

 });
 ```

 `key` is the page url (cleaned from special symbols like slashes etc).
+Then I create/or update a subnode "likes" before creating an entry for the current user, with its authentication UID.

 **Removing** an existing Kudo simply removes the according node: